wqking/pieces/js-reddit-post-monitor/readme.md

 - Reload: refresh the page immediately instead of wait for ```refreshInterval``` seconds.
 - Mark read: mark all posts read.
 Otherwise, the posts will be always on the pages.

-## What to improve

-This tool is so simple with so little functions so there is not much room to improve.
-But the CSS is ugly, we may improve the CSS styles, though I myself only needs the result links rather than visual effect.